jameslaneconkling/falcor-sql-router/notes.md

 * queries must start w/ a collection, and end with a predicate:  Person[id].name or People[range].name
   * you can ask "what is the average age of Group", or "what is PersonX's age"
   * you can't ask "what is Group", or "what is PersonX"
+    * but you could potentially ask the more precise questions "give me a summar of PersonX" or "give me schema metadata on PersonX"
 * queries resolve to 1+ nodes
 * fragments of queries can resolve to 1+ nodes
 * nodes don't actually appear in queries, but are represented by queries/query fragments